10 Essential Factors When Choosing a Wholesale Coffee Supplier in Australia

 So why is it hard to produce a universally appealing coffee ?.

-Simple - coffee roasters are constantly being pulled in different directions by their customers that try to influence feedback loops - whether directly or indirectly.
+Simple - coffee roasters are constantly being pulled in different directions by their customers who try to influence feedback loops, whether directly or indirectly.

-Some coffees can be rather boring, or they quickly develop a boring reputation for being way too safe and mundane.
+Some coffees can be rather boring, or they quickly develop a reputation for being overly safe and mundane.

-Smooth and creamy is largely unexciting these days, except to the traditional coffee drinker who may be used to instant at home and looks forward to a rich and creamy brew as a special treat at the local cafe.
+Smooth and creamy is largely unexciting these days, except to the traditional coffee drinker who may be accustomed to instant coffee at home and looks forward to a rich and creamy brew as a special treat at the local café.

-A distinctive coffee that is universally accepted is not easy to create or maintain.
+Creating and maintaining a distinctive coffee that is universally accepted is not easy.

-- Bench marking - a track record of quality and consistency.
-Is the coffee the same every week or do you have good and bad batches.
+1. Benchmarking - a track record of quality and consistency.
+Is the coffee the same every week or do you have good and bad batches?

-- What infrastructure do they have for ensuring they preserve coffee quality.
-If you are really serious about selecting a quality coffee supplier, don't rely upon them visiting your premises to have polite discussion.
+2. What infrastructure do they have in place to ensure the preservation of coffee quality?
+If you are really serious about selecting a quality coffee supplier, don't rely on them visiting your premises for a polite discussion.
 Instead, go and visit their coffee roastery and warehouse.
 Serious coffee companies have extensive cooling in the areas where raw and roasted coffees are stored.

-- Don't be fooled by sharp reps/salespeople who make promises about unlimited training, shiny new equipment, investments in signage, cups, uniforms, marketing and HR assistance, etc. All these trinkets are clever tactics to get your signature on a contract and lock you in.
-Once under contract, they may gradually substitute lower grade coffees over time.
-Here's the first of your big problems, you are fighting against your competition with hands tied behind your back and locked into a fixed contract.
+3. Don't be fooled by sharp representatives or salespeople who make promises about unlimited training, shiny new equipment, investments in signage, cups, uniforms, marketing, and HR assistance, etc. All these trinkets are clever tactics to get your signature on a contract and lock you in.
+Once under contract, they may gradually substitute lower-grade coffees over time.
+Here's the first of your big problems: you are fighting against your competition with your hands tied behind your back and locked into a fixed contract.

-- Nothing comes for free - you will pay for it, it's just that you can't see it as a direct cost line item because it's built into the price of the coffee per kilo rate, e.g. they use much cheaper, inferior grade coffees to maintain their margins in order to fund incentives.
-Coffee companies are not banks or cash rich !
+4. Nothing comes for free - you will pay for it, it's just that you can't see it as a direct cost line item because it's built into the price of the coffee per kilo rate, e.g., they use much cheaper, inferior grade coffees to maintain their margins in order to fund incentives.
+Coffee companies are not banks or cash-rich!

-- Think twice before erecting coffee company logos and signs in your cafe - straight away this may reduce a number of prospective customers.
-Someone may have had a bad coffee elsewhere with the same coffee company logo.
-Unfortunately many cafe customers mistakenly think it's the coffee bean brand instead of the barista.
-Your Cafe is your business, your money, your hard earned reputation and your built-up goodwill.
-Be proud of your own cafe brand because when it comes time to finally sell your business - coffee company signs add no value.
-Smart cafe operators train their customers to think about their brand, not the coffee company brand.
+5. Think twice before erecting coffee company logos and signs in your cafe - this may immediately deter a number of prospective customers.
+Someone may have had a bad experience with coffee from the same company that uses the same logo.
+Unfortunately, many cafe customers mistakenly think it's the coffee bean brand, rather than the barista.
+Your Cafe is your business, your money, your hard-earned reputation, and your built-up goodwill.
+Be proud of your own cafe brand because when it comes time to finally sell your business, coffee company signs add no value.
+Smart cafe operators train their customers to think about their brand, not the coffee company's brand.

-- Support of espresso machines and grinders is not a core or essential service to coffee roasters in Australia, despite all the marketing.
-Remember, coffee companies roast coffee beans first and foremost - they don't sell coffee making equipment or make profits from this segment.
+6. Support of espresso machines and grinders is not a core or essential service to coffee roasters in Australia, despite all the marketing.
+Remember, coffee companies roast coffee beans first and foremost - they don't sell coffee-making equipment or make profits from this segment.
 Reality is that the equipment side is an annoying and risky means to an end for many coffee companies.
 Supplying equipment is a cost item, not a profit generator for coffee brands.
-Essentially, equipment is just a means to enable flow of beans from their warehouse into your cafe.
+Essentially, equipment is just a means to enable the flow of beans from their warehouse into your cafe.

-- Using a strategy that hopes a brand of coffee will attract customers is really an outdated and risky thinking.
-In fact it's stupid.
-Even in 2023, we regularly encounter cafe owners believing if they are using high profile Brand X, then the coffee drinking public will beat a path to their door - simply not the case anymore.
-Go with the company that tastes the best according to both your own palate and your most trusted customers.
+7. Using a strategy that hopes a brand of coffee will attract customers is really outdated and risky thinking.
+In fact, it's stupid.
+Even in 2023, we regularly encounter cafe owners who believe that if they use a high-profile brand, such as Brand X, then the coffee-drinking public will beat a path to their door - simply not the case anymore.
+Choose the company that tastes the best, as judged by both your own palate and the opinions of your most trusted customers.

-- Don't commit to fixed weekly volumes.
-Everyone knows that cafes have low and high trading periods so you should have flexibility to order less or more as it suits your business volumes.
-New outlets opening nearby your premises will have an instant impact upon your daily volumes.
-Fixed volumes are the ways coffee brands fund the incentives they offered you.
-Watch carefully when you reduce the ordering quantities - attitudes change and they may panic or remove incentives.
+8. Don't commit to fixed weekly volumes.
+Everyone knows that cafes have low and high trading periods, so you should have the flexibility to order less or more as it suits your business volumes.
+New outlets opening near your premises will have an instant impact on your daily volumes.
+Fixed volumes are the way coffee brands fund the incentives they offer you.
+Watch carefully when you reduce ordering quantities - attitudes can change, and they may panic or remove incentives.

-- Ensure your supplier is clear and honest with roast dates and freshness.
+9. Ensure your supplier is clear and honest with roast dates and freshness.
 This is perhaps one of the most important contributors to quality and consistency.
 Don't take coffee that is more than 12 days old and expect to make stunning coffee over the coming week.
-Demand your supplier gives you coffee that is just 3 - 7 days old.
-Of course, some coffees develop over a slightly longer period than others, but for quality specialty grade coffees the peak window is 5 - 18 days from roasting.
+Demand that your supplier give you coffee that is just 3 - 7 days old.
+Of course, some coffees develop over a slightly longer period than others, but for quality specialty-grade coffees, the peak window is 5-18 days from roasting.

-- Flexibility is fundamental - if you don't like a coffee, or your customers are complaining, then a great supplier who truly values your business will investigate and act accordingly.
-This is what real quality systems are about, not promises that the coffee is fine or blaming your baristas or the equipment is playing up !.
-Sometimes, coffees can change because new lots from new seasons arrive and they taste different which is a directly caused by the growing conditions - a great supplier will evaluate and offer an alternative if the coffee is not working or performing to expectations.
+10. Flexibility is fundamental - if you don't like a coffee, or your customers are complaining, then a great supplier who truly values your business will investigate and act accordingly.
+This is what real quality systems are about, not promises that the coffee is fine or blaming your baristas or blaming the equipment for not working properly.
+Sometimes, coffees can change because new lots from new seasons arrive and they taste different, which is directly caused by the growing conditions - a great supplier will evaluate and offer an alternative if the coffee is not working or performing to expectations.